a-type/redux-data-table/README.md

 At present, it provides no default styling, is incredibly non-performant, but implements a few key features.

+## Warning: Early Stages

+The API may change on any particular day.
+I'm hoping to use this in a production project at some point, so I hope this lib will keep getting updates, but no guarantees.
+I don't think this is ready for production yet, anyway... the sorting and filtering is run right in the render thread right now.

 ## Usage

 ### Configuring your Store